spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 blockchain node locally for development purposes.

-To run these commands you should be inside the project's directory so that Ignite can find the source code.
+To run these commands you should be inside the project's directory so that Spellshape can find the source code.
 To ensure that you are, run "ls", you should see the following files in the output: "go.mod", "x", "proto", "app", etc.

 By default the "build" command will identify the "main" package of the project,